If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

 Reason #1: Your Brake Pads Are Worn

-Changing your brake pads by yourself isn’t too hard, but it does require a bit of time.
+Changing your brake pads by yourself isn’t too difficult, but it does require a bit of time.
 If you do end up letting a professional handle it, expect to spend as much as $300 per axle.

 Reason #2: A Rotor Need To Be Replaced